nonlocal/nonlocal.github.io/index.md

 I am Nilesh Chaudhari.

-I have graduated with Bachelor's in Tech from IIT Guwahati.
+I have graduated with Bachelor of Technology (BTech) from IIT Guwahati.

 I have been working in the field of Data Science/Machine Learning/Artificial Intelligence since last four years.
 I have had mutliple titles so far: **Data Scientist**, **Machine Learning Engineer**, **Senior Data Scientist**, **NLP Engineer**, etc, etc.